aybehrouz/argennon/md/avm.md

 current working segment are `invoke_external`, `athrow` and return instructions.

 Every smart contract has its own memory segment.
 Hence, there is no way for a smart contract to access another smart contract’s memory.
-Interaction between smart contracts is done using `invoke_external` instruction, and A smart contract can invoke methods of another smart contract by this instruction.
+Interaction between smart contracts is done using `invoke_external` instruction, and a smart contract can invoke methods of another smart contract by this instruction.

 A memory segment consists of five data areas: